dmbarbour/wikilon/docs/AwelonLang.md

 We can then impose a simple rule: that `(seal-foo)` and `(unseal-foo)` may be used directly only from words that match `foo-*`.
 This rule is trivially enforcable by linter or compiler.
 By enforcing it, we confine direct access to our sealed data to the `foo-*` volume of our codebase.
 This aligns conveniently with Awelon's ad-hoc packages.
 We can further enforce that `foo-local-*` words may only be directly used from `foo-*`, to support package-private types and functions.

+### Partial Typing and Escape Hatches

+Unfortunately, many concerns and design patterns are difficult to type: heterogeneous collections, type-safe indexing of arrays, physical unit tracking (kilometers vs miles vs liters), big-O performance, static allocations and in-place update for arrays, interpreting strings into functions, typed ASTs for DSLs, resource discovery and adaptation, modeling objects as closures where each method has a suitable return type.

+To address these requires a "sufficiently advanced" type system with support for phantom types, indexed types, generalized algebraic data types, dependent types, linear types, existential types, performance and latency types, and so on.
+However, support for expression, validation, and inference of advanced types will certainly be a long-term project.
+Further, there is a cost to expressing and validating these types that may be unsuitable for fluid programming contexts like rapid prototyping.

+As a design philosophy, Awelon systems may encourage use of types but should make it easy to work partially type-safe codebases or partial validation of declared types.
+And for common cases like interpreting a static DSL string into a function, it should be convenient to defer typing until after the function is produced.

 ## Structural Equivalence

-Annotations can assert two functions are the same, structurally:
+Annotations might assert two functions are structurally equivalent:

         [A][B](eq) => [A][B]     iff A and B are structurally equivalent

-Structural equivalence assertions are certainly convenient for lightweight unit testing.
-But the motivating use case is merging sorted data structures.
-Efficient merge requires knowing whether the two structures are sorted using the same comparison function.
-If we couple the sort function with the collection, we can use `(eq)` to verify our assumption.
+A motivating case for structural equivalence assertions is merging two sorted data structures.
+Our assumption is that the key-comparison function is equivalent.
+With `(eq)`, we could represent this assertion.
+This could also be useful for lightweight unit testing, or for verifying our assumptions when defining projections.

-*Aside:* Behavioral equivalence is not something we can generally test in a Turing complete language.
+Behavioral equivalence is not something we can generally test in a Turing complete language.
 But structural equivalence could include limited forms of behavioral equivalence comparisons.

 ## Projectional Editing